deanturpin/cpu-prompt/info.md

 only a single processor, hit '1' to show all cores and 'W' to save as the default.

-Trial it in your current shell:
+Trial it in your current shell first:
 ```bash
 source .bash_aliases
 ```